 Deep Yellow Limited (ASX: DYL)

-The Tumas Project in Namibia is the flagship operation, with aย highly positive completed DFS (definitive feasibility study) on the project in place.
-Year over year the share price is up 154,2% and 203.4% over five years.
+The Tumas Project in Namibia is the flagship operation, with a highly positive completed DFS (definitive feasibility study) on the project in place.
+On 21 January of 2025 the company delayed is Final Investment Decision (FID0 on the project until March, with management expressing confidence in the project as “one of the most advanced greenfield development projects available globally.”

-An 11 March of 2024 market release the company announced a successful capital raise of $220 million dollars for development activities at Tumas and Mulga.ย Construction at Tumas is expected to begin in Q3 of 2024 following a final investment decision (FID).
+An 11 March of 2024 market release the company announced a successful capital raise of $220 million dollars for development activities at Tumas and Mulga.

 The Best ASX Renewable Energy Stocks